-More about: Best Things to Do in Aberdeen
+More about: 10 Best Things to Do in Aberdeen

 There are many things to see and do when visiting Aberdeen.
-You could start by exploring its cobbled streets on foot or admiring its natural beauty on a mountain bike.
+You could start by exploring its cobbled streets on foot or admiring its natural beauty by mountain bike.
 You could also visit ancient buildings such as St. Machar's Cathedral.
-You can also venture out to taste the famous distilled beverages produced in the area, such as whiskey and gin, view street murals, or take trips to nearby attractions such as Loch Ness and the Highlands.
+You can also venture out to taste the famous distilled beverages produced in the area, such as whiskey and gin, view the street murals, or take trips to nearby attractions such as Loch Ness and the Highlands.
 Below are more activities and details.

 1. Discover the history and culture of Aberdeen on foot